MarekSchiffer/pgu/macOS_arm64/05. Chapter 5 - toUpper/Readme.md

 ### Reading and Writing to a file
 Reading from a file means loading it into memory, that we own.
 That is typically called a buffer.
 We'll therefore declare a buffer in memory and pass it to the syscall.
 The syscall will read from the file and place the bytes into our buffer.
-The syscall also needs the buffer size as input and **will internally remember the position within the file** In other words, if we call read twice on the same inputfile it will start from where it left off the last time.
+The syscall also needs the buffer size as input and then
+**the syscall will internally remember the position within the file**.
+This is typcially called the file offset.
+In other words, if we call read twice on the same inputfile it will start from where it left off the last time.
 We don't need to track that.
 The operating system does that for us.
 It's at this moment that you should feel the urge to write an operating system yourself.
 The layers of abstraction compound.